Proof Pressure vs. Burst Pressure in Heavy-Duty Pressure Gauges

 2. Dampen Pulsation

-Sudden pressure oscillations hammer the bourdon tube.
+Prevent oscillations or sudden pressure spikes from hammering the bourdon tube.
 Install pressure snubbers or over-pressure protectors (limiting valves) upstream of the instrument.

 3. Verify the Transient

-When a diaphragm seal is welded to a gauge, you must look at two limits:
+When considering attaching a diaphragm seal to a gauge, you must look one additional limit:

 Frequently Asked Questions